Woman: Education

 Research shows that while women are studying at prestigious universities at the same rate as men they are not being given the same chance to join the faculty.
 Sociologist Harriet Zuckerman has observed that the more prestigious an institute is, the more difficult and time-consuming it will be for women to obtain a faculty position there.
 In 1989, Harvard University tenured its first woman in chemistry, Cynthia Friend, and in 1992 its first woman in physics, Melissa Franklin.
 She also observed that women were more likely to hold their first professional positions as instructors and lecturers while men are more likely to work first in tenure positions.
 According to Smith and Tang, as of 1989, 65% of men and only 40% of women held tenured positions and only 29% of all scientists and engineers employed as assistant professors in four-year colleges and universities were women.
+Women show a drop in self-esteem in the first year of college.
+In the Soviet Union, 40% of chemistry PhDs went to women in the 1960s.

 In 1992, women earned 9% of the PhDs awarded in engineering, but only one percent of those women became professors.
 In 1995, 11% of professors in science and engineering were women.
 In relation, only 311 deans of engineering schools were women, which is less than 1% of the total.
 Even in psychology, a degree in which women earn the majority of PhDs, they hold a significant amount of fewer tenured positions, roughly 19% in 1994.

-Literacy

-World literacy is lower for women than for men.
-In 2020, 87% of the world's women were literate, compared to 90% of men.
-But sub-Saharan Africa and southwest Asia lagged behind the rest of the world; only 59% of women in sub-Saharan Africa were literate.

-Women in politics

-Women are underrepresented in government in most countries.
-In January 2019, the global average of women in national assemblies was 24.3%.
-Suffrage is the civil right to vote, and women's suffrage movements have a long historic timeline.
-For example, women's suffrage in the United States was achieved gradually, first at state and local levels in the late 19th and early 20th centuries, then in 1920 when women in the US received universal suffrage with the passage of the Nineteenth Amendment to the United States Constitution.
-Some Western countries were slow to allow women to vote, notably Switzerland, where women gained the right to vote in federal elections in 1971, and in the canton of Appenzell Innerrhoden women were granted the right to vote on local issues only in 1991, when the canton was forced to do so by the Federal Supreme Court of Switzerland; and Liechtenstein, in 1984, through a women's suffrage referendum.